 Many employers believe that employee handbooks hinder flexibility.
 While this may be true of a poorly drafted handbook, a properly drafted handbook will actually incorporate a necessary degree of flexibility.
 However, the advantages of an employee handbook greatly outweigh their potential drawbacks.

 Employee handbooks should be straight-forward and drafted in simple language.
 Legal jargon should be avoided.
 Never include policies and procedures to which your company doesn’t adhere.
 An employee handbook creates a contract between employers and employers.
 It should be regularly updated, to reflect changes in the law.
 When in doubt, seek guidance from a qualified employment lawyer.

 Employee handbook resources are readily available online.
-However, it always a good idea to consult an attorney for update-to-date law.
+However, it is always a good idea to consult an attorney for update-to-date laws.
 Standard policies available online may not be applicable to your business.
 In addition, there are many small but important policies that are omitted from “one size fits all” handbooks.
 Here are a few important policies that often get overlooked:

 - Policy Against Unlawful Harassment

 - Equal Opportunity Statements

 - Commitment to Interactive Process under Disability Discrimination